PyO3/pyo3/guide/src/migration.md

-# Appendix B: Migration Guides for major version changes
+# Appendix B: Migrating from older PyO3 versions
+This guide can help you upgrade code through breaking changes from one PyO3 version to the next.
+For a detailed list of all changes, see [CHANGELOG.md](https://github.com/PyO3/pyo3/blob/master/CHANGELOG.md)
 ## from 0.8.* to 0.9

 ### `#[new]` interface
 [`PyRawObject`](https://docs.rs/pyo3/0.8.5/pyo3/type_object/struct.PyRawObject.html)
-is now removed and our syntax for constructor changed.
+is now removed and our syntax for constructors has changed.

 Before:
 ```compile_fail